buildspace/buildspace-projects/README.md

 Rather watch a video?
 [Check out this two minute video](https://www.loom.com/share/ea84ce8634824f9e9377e2bc4b06f031), by Alec from buildspace, for submitting a contribution to a lesson!

 ### Structure
 You will notice in each project folder there is an `en` and `es` folder.
-We are in the process of translating our projects to Spanish (and hopefully more languages)!
+We are in the process of translating our projects to Spanish!
+If you would like to contribute in another language please following ths same folder structure!

 If you are contributing to the English version, make sure your changes are done in the `en/` folder.
 If you are contributing to the Spanish version, make sure to make your changes in the `es/` folder!

 Each project aligns with the content on your buildspace dashboard.
 Find the file you want to change and open up a Pull Request for it!
 Someone from the buildspace team will take a look at it ASAP!

+**Interested in becoming part of the buildspace translator crew?
+Send a DM to `alec#8853` on Discord to get access!**

 ## 🤔 Why take this project on buildspace?
 You have access to all of the content right here in GitHub!